 Every year, for only one day, the purple-colored flowers are open for public viewing in its entirety at the city’s annual Wistaria Festival.
 The event brings thousands of people to the city, and it hosts over 100 vendors and food trucks every year.

-The City Has Strong Historical Roots
+Strong Historical Roots

 Much of the community in Sierra Madre is filled with history, which can be traced through the Sierra Madre Historical Preservation Society.
 The quiet and community-oriented city has over 50 historical landmarks, all of which exemplify Sierra Madre’s cultural, historical, and architectural roots.
 Some of the city’s more popular landmarked attractions include Lizzie’s Trail Inn and The Richardson House, which began as a humble lunch stand in the 1890s, as well as the Orchard Camp, which was first built in 1864 and converted into a trail resort in 1890.

 Much of the architecture in Sierra Madre has also been preserved and recognized, with many historic buildings in the city ranging from original Craftsman, Victorian, and even Spanish Colonial Revival.
-Some of Sierra Madre’s most beautiful historical residences include the Pinney House on North Lima Street and Barlow Villa (the former Alverno high school) on Highland.
+Some of Sierra Madre’s most beautiful historical residences include the Pinney House on North Lima Street and Barlow Villa on Highland.
 With so many historical structures, paired with the quaint and friendly attitude of residents, a simple stroll through town feels as if you’ve traveled back to the 1920s and 1930s.

 The residents of Sierra Madre are known to throw block parties, making an effort to bring the community together through events such as it’s Fire Prevention Festival, Free Compost Giveaway, Community Yard Sale, and the original Huck Finn Fishing Derby and Campout.
 If you take a look at the city’s event calendar, you’ll notice there’s an event or class happening nearly every day of the week.